 How to Protect Yourself

-Perhaps the best way to protect yourself and your organization is to set clear and fair policies that let employees know what is expected of them.
+Perhaps the best ways to protect yourself and your organization are to set clear and fair policies that let employees know what is expected of them.
 In your policies, you should identify which situations are grounds for calling in and which situations are not.
 You should state how an employee should go about notifying you or their supervisor about their absence — if emails and phone calls are acceptable but texts are not, say so.
 Also, make sure to include how much time in advance is typically expected for calling in.
 For situations in which an employee cannot notify you or their supervisor in advance, declare your expectation of contact from them as soon as possible.

 Wise additions to any policy are examples of noncompliance.
 If you find that many employees don’t call in soon enough when they are ill, for instance, you could include an example involving a hypothetical employee calling in and saying they are ill when they are already half an hour late.
 Employees will go out of their way to avoid mimicking specific examples of what not to do.